An overview

 Yes |

-The above information is current as of February 8, 2024 and refers to Indemnity Plan RE0424 that comes into effect April 1, 2024.
+The above information is current as of April 1, 2025.
 Insurance markets change.
 As a result, new kinds of coverage may be extended or alternatively may become restricted.
 Those seeking to manage their risks effectively should seek updated advice from an experienced insurance broker as may be necessary.